learning is fun!

 Snacks are available throughout the day for campers requiring between-meal snacks.
 A healthy snack (apple, string cheese, carrots, raisins, or similar) is also available each evening at campfires as an alternative to traditional s’mores, popcorn and other treats.

 If your child has a food allergy and you have questions regarding our accommodations for that particular allergy, please call our camp office at (971) 301-2291.
 We inform our kitchen staff, nurses, and counselors of camper allergies.
 Due to the limitations of a rustic campground we may not be able to accommodate every dietary need.

 This year Camp Ollin is located in the inspiring science hub of Newport, Oregon at the shore of the Pacific Ocean.
 Newport is a county seat in Lincoln County, 80 miles southwest of Salem.
 It takes approximately 2.5 hours to drive from Portland to our campsite.

 Camp Ollin provides the ideal coastal town, wilderness, and water environment for participation in STEM, literacy, and art activities.

 Parents are responsible for transportation to and from Camp.
-Campers can arrive at camp between 3:00-5:00 pm on Friday July 20th and picked up between 10:00am – 12:00pm on July 27th.
-Once registered you will receive directions to the camp site.
+Campers can arrive at camp between 3:00-5:00 pm on the check-in day and picked up between 10:00 am – noon on the check-out day.
+Once registered you will receive directions to the camp site and other important information.

 Any questions should be directed to our main office at 971-301-2291 or email@example.com